ritchieng/deep-learning-wizard/docs/programming/numpycupy/linalg_numpy_cupy.md

 ## Linear System of Equations in Matrices

-We can express many linear equations in the form of matrices for example $ AX= B $
+We can express many linear equations in the form of matrices for example $AX= B$

 Where we have $A$ representing our parameters, $B$ representing our input variables and $B$ representing our constant/bias variables.